Australix/PoeInvSort/src/PoeInvSort/resources/README.txt

 *** Installation Instructions ***

-1. Navigate to your Lutbot script location
+1. Navigate to your Lutbot script location.
+This is usually .../Documents/AutoHotKey/LutTools/
 2. Put PoeInvSort.jar in the same folder
 3. Open the script using a text editor
 4. Edit a partyCommand to execute the jar file instead.
 Example: